zhiyuan8/speech_detection/README.md

 |Non-speech | Noise indoor(breath, yawns, keyboards, electronic devices...)| ≈200 | https://github.com/amsehili/noise-of-life |

 ## Results
+1.Open Matlab, Normally Speak to microphone.
+Speech identification works well and can identify my speech.
+When there is a short break between my two sentences, the classifier can find that short blank.

+2.Open Matlab, make some noises.
+Noise identification works well.
+At first some high-frequent noises (clapping table, knock keyboards) are hard to tell, but after adding a dB filter, the classifier works better.

+3.Open Matlab, Speak violently or broadcast an angry audio from phone.
+In this example the abusive classifier works well.
+But when I test it with my voice, it is hard to distinguish.
+Due to the fact that most of training audios are scream shouting, my low male voice is hard to classify when I speak violently.

 ## Contributing

 * **Jim Zhiyuan Li** - *Initial work*
+Email: zhiyuan.li1995@hotmail.com

 ## Acknowledgments